ayushudeep/MinimalDegreeGroupsofOrderp5/README.md

 The other files are:

-* setup-permrep.m: Various functions needed to set up the associated representations for an explicit prime p.
+* setup-permrep.m: various functions needed to set up the associated representations for an explicit prime p.

-* Saunders-mindeg.m: An implementation in Magma of the algorithm of Elias et al. (2010) developed by Neil Saunders.
+* Saunders-mindeg.m: an implementation in Magma of the algorithm of Elias et al. (2010) developed by Neil Saunders.

 * Example*.m: code to realise the examples described in the paper.